 Coupons have been around for years.
 I was one of those parents who used coupons and bought on sale.
 In fact, one of my sons one day said, "Mom, will never buy us a cereal unless it is on sale and she has a coupon for it."
 He was right.
 I didn't because I couldn't afford to.
 The use of coupons can save a lot of money at the checkout as long as you don't buy things you don't need just because you have a coupon.
 Also, if the coupon does not bring the price lower than a generic brand, you probably should not use the coupon.

-So get your friends together, everyone bring their coupons they don't use and have a coupon swapping evening while enjoying an evening together.
+So get your friends together, everyone bring their coupons they don't use, some snacks and drinks, and have a coupon swapping evening while enjoying an evening together.

 Here are a few other tips for saving money at the grocery store: